jorgecarleitao/django-sphinxql/docs/indexes.rst

 .. class:: indexes.Index

-    :class:`Index` is a ORM to Sphinx index a Django Model.
+    :class:`~indexes.Index` is a ORM to Sphinx-index a Django Model.
 It works in a similar fashion to a Django model: you set up the :class:`fields <fields.Field>`, and it constructs an index out of these fields.